CodeLinaro-mirror/le_platform_vendor_qcom-opensource_snaptel-sdk/qdocs/user_guide/ug-source/simulation-telsdk.rst

 """"""""""""""""

 1. If the host computer doesn't have the correct permissions, please execute "chmod 0666 /dev/hwrng" to set the correct permissions for the random number generator feature.
+2. In the simulation environment, ICryptoManager does not perform actual cryptographic operations.
+Instead, it returns predefined (canned) responses based solely on the API call made.
+   Input parameters are not evaluated or used in determining the response.
+All responses are retrieved from a JSON configuration file located under ``simulation/json/system-state/sec/``.
+   This approach allows consistent simulation behavior for testing and integration without implementing real cryptographic logic.